soundcoin/soundcoin-whitepaper/README.md

 ====================
 #Abstract:

-Soundcoin is a general term to classify a new series of decentralized cryptocurrencies, backed by physical commodities which are warehoused in a physical location such as a vault in Singapore or Hong Kong.
+Soundcoin is a general term to classify a new series of decentralized cryptocurrencies, backed by physical commodities which are warehoused in a physical location such as a vault.

 ##Problems with todays monetary practices: